chrismarcellino/mclproxy/README.md

 # MCL Proxy Safari App Extension
 This is a Safari App Extension that allows MCL users to access academic journals through the institution's EZProxy service.
-Tagged release versions will be posted to the Apple App Store, or you can build and install yourself from latest source.
+Release versions will be posted to the Apple App Store, or you can build and install yourself from latest source.

 ## Installing